Community Need & Philanthropic Response

 The Sobrato Family wants to do our part to close the opportunity gap, and help the most disadvantaged students in Silicon Valley graduate from high school ready to succeed in college.
-Based on direction from our board, input from a cohort of Silicon Valley education leaders, and research into the needs of Silicon Valley schools, our team moved quickly to launch new Education Fund with a pilot year of grantmaking.
+Based on direction from our board, input from a cohort of Silicon Valley education leaders, and research into the needs of Silicon Valley schools, our team moved quickly to launch a pilot year of grantmaking.
 For this initial round, we invited a select group of nonprofits to present specific funding opportunities.

 In its pilot round, the Sobrato Family Foundation funded the work of nine education organizations that focus on the highest-need populations in Silicon Valley, emphasizing support for English language learners.
 Grant awards to date top $3.4 million—initial funds were released in Fall 2012, followed by a second installment in Fall 2013.
-Education Fund grantee programs provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.
+Our grantees’ programs provide several elements critical to raising the academic achievement of low-income students, such as quality in-school support and out-of-school-time learning opportunities, parent and community engagement, teacher professional development, cultivation of the belief in all children’s ability to learn, and the financial skills and resources required to send a student to college.